Join us on sample date

 The Pat W. Browne, Jr. Memorial Virtual Golf Tournament Format

-Building off the huge success of 2021, this year’s Pat W. Browne, Jr. Memorial Golf Tournament will be held as a separate virtual event, with winners recognized at our Monday Awards dinner.
-For our 2022 Virtual Golf Classic, the format is as follows:
+This year, the Pat W. Browne, Jr. Memorial Golf Tournament will be a separate event on Sunday, June 11th with winners recognized at our Monday Awards dinner.
+For our 2023 Golf Classic, the format is as follows:

-1. Because the Blind and Visually Impaired players need to arrange play with a coach, they have from today through June 1st to submit scores to a designated person who will determine the points for each player.
+1. Blind and Visually Impaired players need to arrange play with a coach and submit scores to a designated person who will determine the points for each player.

 2. While this is not a sanctioned tournament, the USBGA wants to pay respect to the memory of Pat Browne Jr. and will present medallions to the players for the following achievements: